ivanmudarth/JobBoard/How to Test Features/Feature3.md

 To test this feature, once the app is launched, sign in to an account (sign up for an account if you dont have one).

-From there you will be taken the job filter page and see all the jobs in the databse.
+From there you will be taken the Home page.
+Navigate to the job filter page by clicking on Filter in the Nav bar on the top and see all the jobs in the databse.

 <img width="1461" alt="image" src="https://user-images.githubusercontent.com/30390967/228078596-ffcc601c-7e08-41c8-87f9-f7475663389a.png">